Arts et Métiers ParisTech

 Arts et Métiers ParisTech (/fr/) is a French engineering and research institute of higher education.
 It is a grande école, recognized for leading in the fields of mechanics and industrialization.
-Founded in 1780, it is among the oldest French institutions in France.
-It has been consistently ranked among the top thirty French engineering schools and was ranked fifth in France for Mechanical Engineering in the Shanghai ranking 2018.
+Founded in 1780, it is among the oldest French institutions and is one of the most prestigious engineering schools in France.
+It has been consistently ranked among the top French engineering schools and was ranked fifth in France for Mechanical Engineering in the Shanghai ranking 2018.

 The school has trained 85,000 engineers since its foundation by François Alexandre Frédéric, duc de la Rochefoucauld-Liancourt.
 It is a "Public Scientific, Cultural and Professional Institution" (EPSCP) under the authority of the Ministry of Higher Education and Research and has the special status of Grand établissement.
 The École nationale supérieure d'arts et métiers (ENSAM), which adopted the brand name "Arts et Métiers ParisTech" in 2007, was a founding member of ParisTech (Paris Institute of Technology), héSam and France AEROTECH.

 Arts et Métiers ParisTech consists of eight Teaching and Research Centres (CER) and three institutes spread across the country.
 Its students are called Gadz'Arts.